maleeratL/Contact_Lists_App/README.md

 # Contact_Lists_App
+This apllication is implemented by C# which used WPF built in function in Visual Studion to build GUI.
+The Application is about contact list management which allow a user to create, update, remove, and search contact details from database.

 ## Database structure
-#### The database that implement in this application is based on MariaDB.
+The database that implement in this application is based on MariaDB.
 ```
 +---------+--------------+------+-----+---------+----------------+
 | Field   | Type         | Null | Key | Default | Extra          |